 To serve, the meat is ladled up into bowls along with plenty of its broth, garnished with onions and cilantro, and then served with a side of warm corn tortillas and sliced lime wedges.

-The broth, or consommé is rich with flavor and the fresh acidity of the onions and limes complement the flavoring perfectly.
+The broth, or consommé is very rich, and the fresh acidity of the onions and limes complement the robust meat flavor perfectly.

 What is the Best Meat to Use for Birria?